-A few weeks ago I was interviewing students during a career fair at a local college, on behalf of a business client.
+A while back I was interviewing students during a career fair at a local college, on behalf of a business client.

-The interview process was structured like speed dating and as the group of 50+ students rotated through the tables, we conducted short interviews with them over the course of two days.
+The interview process was structured like speed dating and as the group of 50+ students rotated through the tables, each employer conducted short interviews with them over the course of two days.

 The results were fascinating as I asked my favorite interview question time and time again and then listened to the answers that were shared.